Your Stats πŸ“Š

 πŸ“– What this stat means

 When you're off the green and chip or pitch, how far from the hole does the ball land on average?
-Your average: 18 feet away.
-That's about 6 steps.
+Your average: 17 feet β€” about 6 steps.
+Scratch golfers chip to within 8 feet on average.

 πŸ’‘ Why it matters